kuwisdelu/MSIResearch/magi-help.md

 - You need a more powerful GPU than is available on Magi
 - You need multiple CPUs with >40 Gbps interconnect bandwidth
 - You need software that is not available on Magi
+- Your data can be easily transfered to Discovery